 It’s the pure fallacy, proven wrong time and again by study after study, that capital punishment does anything at all to deter serious crimes, which, after all, are either committed in the unthinking heat of the moment or perpetrated by self-styled master criminals who believe they’ll get away with it.
 I’ve always suspected that state-sponsored killing has just the opposite effect, breaking down mental barriers to homicide by sending the message, perhaps processed subliminally, that it is indeed a just and fitting thing to kill within the bounds of civil society, provided your reason is good enough.

-My attitude towards the death penalty was set in stone by the time I was six years old, believe it or not, the result of watching some age-inappropriate programming on daytime TV.
-When I was in my first year of public school, what we called “Primary” and what you probably knew as “kindergarten”, we only attended in the mornings.
+My attitude towards the death penalty was set in stone by the time I was quite young, maybe eleven or twelve years old, believe it or not, the result of watching some age-inappropriate programming on TV.
+My thoughts on the matter started to coalesce when I was in my first year of public school, what we called “Primary” and what you probably knew as “kindergarten”; we only attended in the mornings.
 Afternoons I spent at home with my wonderful stay-at-home mom, and I’d fire up the black and white console tube TV sometimes while she took her regular afternoon nap.
 The nap was a cherished ritual.
 I crawled under the covers with her so she could keep track of me, but of course I’d sometimes wander off once she was asleep, or at least that’s how I recall it today – Mom wasn’t the type to leave a kid unsupervised, and it’s a little murky how I wound up by myself in front of the tube.
 Yet so what anyway, if I got loose and flipped on the goggle box?
 I couldn’t get in too far over my head watching game shows and being bored by soap operas.
 There wasn’t a lot being broadcast back then.
 What could I possibly see?
 We only had two channels.